Schneider Electric IGSS

 3.1 AFFECTED PRODUCTS

-Schneider Electric reports this vulnerability affects the following IGSS (Interactive Graphical SCADA System) products:
+Schneider Electric reports these vulnerabilities affect the following Data Server, Dashboard and Custom Reports modules for the IGSS (Interactive Graphical SCADA System) product:

 3.2 VULNERABILITY OVERVIEW